gi-no/blog_mean_stack/article3.en.md

 #### Implementing filter

-Format time using Moment.js's fromNow() function.
+Format time using the Moment.js's fromNow() function.
 You can optionally use locale() function to set language.

 client/app/fromNow/fromNow.filter.js